nytimes/drone-gke/DOCS.md

   image: my-image:$${IMAGE_VERSION}
 ```

+The equivalent command for Drone 1.0 and above would be: `drone build promote org/repo 5 production -p IMAGE_VERSION=1.0`

 The plugin will [expand the environment variable][expand] for the template variable.

 To use `$${IMAGE_VERSION}` or `$IMAGE_VERSION`, see the [Drone docs][environment] about preprocessing.